Everything you wanted to know about making amazing homemade fudge but were too frightened to ask....

 So what ingredients do you need to make fudge?

-It is worth noting that Evaporated Milk does in most cases contain sulphites which has been reported in some cases to cause stomach irritation.
+It is worth noting that Evaporated Milk does in most cases contain sulphites which have been reported in some cases to cause stomach irritation.

 What is the soft ball fudge temperature test?